How to stay healthy on the road

 Some Asian and African countries are in the risk zone of malaria infection.
 For malaria prevention, it is recommended to take special drugs.
 There is a secret here – it is a bit cheaper to purchase such drugs upon arrival.
 But surely you should know the relevant prices and certain shops to get it.

 AVOID BINGE EATING

-One of the pleasant memories about traveling overseas is the local cuisine.
-Surely, any meal is much tastier when being cooked in country of origin, where it has been known for a really long time.
+One of the pleasant memories of traveling overseas is the local cuisine.
+Surely, any meal is much tastier when being cooked in a country of origin, where it has been known for a really long time.
 But you shouldn’t get carried away and lose the sense of proportion.
-After all, Asian cuisine, fro example, usually abounds with large number of spices and flavourings.
+After all, Asian cuisine, for example, usually abounds with a large number of spices and flavorings.
 You are surely welcome to degust any of national meals, just keep in mind sticking to healthy food and balanced diet.

 If your stomach is sensitive, make sure you switch to new and unfamiliar food slowly.

-An active lifestyle helps preventing diseases, not only while travelling, but also in everyday life.
-Thanks to exercises, body gets hardened, it increases immunity and the ability to resist viral infections.
-Certain types of exercises stimulates deeper respiration processes.
+An active lifestyle helps to prevent diseases, not only while traveling but also in everyday life.
+Thanks to exercises, the body gets hardened, it increases immunity and the ability to resist viral infections.
+Certain types of exercises stimulate deeper respiration processes.
 As a result, the lungs expand its capacity, work more efficiently and perfectly clean your body from a considerable amount of carbon dioxide.
-Also active sports, trigger the circulation processes, so blood saturates cells with oxygen and other nutrients more effectively and remove metabolic products from the body.
+Also, active sports, trigger the circulation processes, so blood saturates cells with oxygen and other nutrients more effectively and removes metabolic products from the body.

 Traveling should not become an excuse to stop training.
 Immunity works at 100% only in case you keep yourself fit.
 Therefore, make sure spending at least half an hour a day jogging or swimming.
 Look for a gym or free playground nearby while staying in a hotel, it would greatly facilitate exercise selection.
 Another nice thing about exercising in the gym is that you may find new friends.